MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

           "mtime" : date string - last modification time of a file (optional) "mode"  : mode string - permission bits (optional) "rename"        - name to write file locally.
-          "retPath"       - relative retrieval path can be catenated to <base_url> to override relPath used for API cases.
+          "retrievePath"       - relative retrieval path can be catenated to <base_url> to override relPath used for API cases.
           "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the notification message.